pythonnz/rules/constitution.md

 4.1.
 The **Society** is established and maintained exclusively for charitable purposes (including any purposes ancillary to those charitable purposes), namely:

-- (i) advancing education by providing meetups, courses, conferences, and written information around the Python programming language to the public
+- (i) advancing education by providing meetups, courses, conferences, and written information around the Python programming language to the public.
+- (ii) as a support community for the Python programming language.
+- (iii) as a vector for the promotion of the Python programming language within non-profit, commercial and industrial organisations.
+- (iv) as a vector for the promotion of the Python programming language within government bodies, including but not limited to educational bodies of all levels, medical bodies, local and national government, and political parties.

 4.2.
 Any income, benefit, or advantage must be used to advance the charitable purposes of the **Society**